faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 ### Eliminating duplicates

-> Whenever I say the `event` or `message` is published/received from Kafka,
-> in fact the batch of messages is published/received.
-It is easier to reason about them as a single message.
-{: .block-warning }

 Let's focus on eliminating duplicates first.
-[I've created an example](TODO://link-do-repo) processing for the above scenario.
+[I've created an example](https://github.com/faderskd/kafka-playground/blob/master/src/main/java/kafkaplayground/transactions/Part1IdempotentProducer.java) processing for the above scenario.
 `KafkaConsumer` polls message from Kafka.
 The message is then processed and two other events are produced.
 In the end, the consumer commits the offset to Kafka, so we don't process the same message twice: